TShadwell/Horrible.js/README.md

 ## Using the browser

-At the bottom of the page there are two boxes, one for code and one for output that can be used to compile code.
+At the bottom of the page there are two boxes, one for code and one for output that can be used to compile code, in addition to a slider and a text input.
 Explainations of the functions are given below.

 ## Using Javascript